Rian1010/Milestone4/README.md

 ## UX
 #### User Stories
-- As a user, I would like to know what kind of phones this website sells
+- As a user, I would like to know what kind of phones this website sells, even before having to register
-- As a user, I would like to see interesting things that I could do with a product from the website and quick examples of good phone
+- As a user, I would like to see interesting things that I could do with a product from the website and quick examples of good phones
-- As a user, I would like to be able to simply search for the keywords of or about a product that I am looking for.
+- As a user, I would like to be able to simply search for the keywords that the name or the description of a product contains
-- As a user, I would like to add the items that I am interested in, to save them there and see what the total price is.
+- As a user, I would like to add the items that I am interested in, to a shopping-cart to save them there and see what the total price is
 - As a user, I would like to enter the required information for me to purchase a product in a simple way and view the items that I bought with the order information, in an order history
-- As a user, I would like see my account details again, before I forget them, and be able to reset the password, in case I do not remember it anymore
-- As a user, I would like to be able to visit the website from multiple devices, if phone, tablet, laptop
+- As a user, I would like to be able to visit the website from multiple devices, such as phone, tablet or laptop
 #### Admin Stories
 - As an admin, I would like to sign in to the administration panel
 - As an admin, I would not like a user to have the ability to edit, add or remove product details from the shop page

 ## Front-End Design

-The overall design was inspired from what I was taught about web designing at Code Institute and an internship that I did, before starting this project, at [The Ambitious](https://www.ambitious-consulting.de/) from Jan Ruthard.
-The colours that I used were white, orange and blue.
+The overall design was inspired from what I was taught about web designing at Code Institute and an internship that I did, before starting this project, at [The Ambitious](https://www.ambitious-consulting.de/) by Jan Ruthard.

+The colours that I used on the website were white, orange and blue.
 I wanted to use bright colours that match well together, such as white, light blue and light orange, so that it would give off a positive look on first glance, but still a sense of importance by usind sharp edges on the pictures and boxes and not choosing too light colours.
-Also, I made the navigation bar of the website simple, with not too many links, so that the user is not overwhelmed.
+Also, I made the navigation bar of the website simple, without too many links, so that the user is not overwhelmed.
 My mentor told me that people are used to clicking on the brand name in the navigation bar to go to the home page, so an extra home button was not required.

-The font that I used was the default sans-serif font-family, as I found it fitting to the website and theme already.
+The font that I used was the default sans-serif font-family, as I found it to be fitting to the website and theme already.

 ## Wireframes
 - [Home Page](https://github.com/Rian1010/Milestone4/blob/master/wireframes/djang-homepage-wireframe.jpeg)